esphome/esphome-docs/guides/faq.rst

     ESPHome uses mDNS to show online/offline state in the dashboard view.
 So for that feature to work you need to enable host networking mode

+    mDNS might not work if your Home Assistant server and your ESPHome node's are on different subnets.
+If your router supports Avahi, you are able to get mDNS working over different subnets.

+    Just follow the next steps:

+    1. Enable Avahi on both subnets.
+    2. Enable UDP traffic from ESPHome node's subnet to 224.0.0.251/32 on port 5353.

 Donations
 ---------